Enough single shaming: Why we choose to be on our own

 We’re sorting some shit out

 I can practically hear the rebuttals to this, “But you can do all that when you’re in a relationship!”
 Well here’s the kicker: I don’t want to.
-I want to sort the shit out without having someone else to consider.
+I want to sort it all out without having someone else to consider.

 We’re too afraid

 If you’re dating in your thirties, then you’ve surely gone through the dating wringer.
 I mean, you’ve seen some shit and you’re scared.
 And why shouldn’t you be?
 People are brutal these days: We have ghosting, benching, text break ups, Facebook blocking and Insta unfollowing.
-We’ve also fallen hard, believed we’ve found the elusive ‘one’ and have it end before our eyes.
-We’re hurting from a break up, just recovered from one or shit-scared of going through it again.
+We’ve also fallen hard, believed we’d found the elusive ‘one’ and had it snatched from under our noses .
+We’re hurting from a break up, just recovered from one or terrified of going through it again.